 Building a successful ASMR channel is not an overnight effort.
 It takes skill and a good understanding of audio recording to achieve the best results.

-That being said let me share with you the good news: you’re about to read the ultimate guide to get you there one solid step at the time.
+That being said let me share with you the good news: you’re about to read the ultimate guide to get you there one solid step at a time.
 ASMR has taken the world by storm and those of us inside the storm are getting into a worldwide trend at just the right time.

 I’ve poured all my sound-related knowledge into this ultimate guide that will hopefully pave the way to make you a successful “ASMRtist” avoiding the pitfalls I went through when I started.